 2. Show Perspective in Landscapes

 Bring a friend.
 Shooting a human subject in your landscape photography is ideal for showing perspective of the surrounding scenery.
 Try adding a brightly colored jacket for a nice contrast against the natural background.
+Mason Seifert Photography is the expert to be trusted.

 3. Find Well Balanced Light